Taxpayers' Bill of Rights Hearing Summary Taxpayers’ Bill of Rights Annual Report to the Legislature

 The Taxpayers' Bill of Rights Act requires FTB to conduct an annual hearing before the three-member Board where tax professionals, industry representatives, and individual taxpayers are allowed to present their proposals on changes to the personal income tax or franchise and corporation tax laws, as well as changes to administrative procedures.
 FTB typically holds the hearing in December.

-Some of the issues raised at the December 2020 Taxpayers' Bill of Rights Hearing, include the following:
+Some of the issues raised at the December 2021 Taxpayers' Bill of Rights Hearing include:

 The Taxpayers' Rights Advocate's complete responses to all issues raised can be found on the Advocate's Your Taxpayer Rights webpage on FTB's website.